mogikanin/DotRas/examples/src/WPF/CreateAndDialVpnEntryMvvm/ReadMe.txt

   This example uses the MVVM architectural pattern and Windows Presentation Foundation (WPF) for the user interface.

-Supported OS:

-  Windows 2000 and later

 Usage:

   Once the application has started, click the "Create" button.
-This will generate the new entry in the All Users' profile phone book.
+This will generate entries for all possible protocols in phonebook file.
 Next click the Dial button to initiate dialing the new connection.
 To disconnect the connection attempt, click the disconnect button once enabled.
 As the status of the connection attempt changes, the textbox will display the